saberkan/AWS/README.md

 - there is 2 kind of backups : automated whithin a daily based has a retention from 1 to 35 days. it uses the last snapshot and applies transactions logs of the day to it. it backs up the data and all the transactions. then snapshot db stored into s3.
 - db encryption goes into all underlying read replicas and snapshots. and uses aws kms
 - the restored will be always a new Instance whith different endpoint.
+- to apply read replicas, you need to enable backups firs
+- a read replicas can be promoted to master but it breaks the replica